 Established in 1975, Ignite Adaptive Sports is the second oldest adaptive program in Colorado.
 Forty years ago, a small group of passionate people saw an opportunity to enhance the lives of individuals living with disabilities by providing access to Colorado’s great winter sport of skiing.
-In 1975, the program began when this dedicated group of volunteers provided lessons to 10 disabled students from the University of Colorado.
+In 1975, the program began when this dedicated group of volunteers provided lessons to 10 students with disabilities from the University of Colorado.
 With advances in adaptive sports equipment technology, a reduced stigma associated with disabilities, and our passion to serve people with disabilities, Ignite has seen tremendous growth and support from the Colorado community and sponsors.

-Since our inception in 1975, we’ve grown into a 200+ person volunteer force that collectively works over 18,000 hours per year, providing roughly 1,000 individual lessons to 200+ people per year.
-Ignite is the only comprehensive program located along the Front Range accessible by public transportation and third largest adaptive program in Colorado.
+Since our inception, we’ve grown into a 200+ person volunteer force that collectively works over 18,000 hours per year, providing roughly 1,000 individual lessons to 200+ people per year.
+Ignite is the only comprehensive program located along the Front Range accessible by public transportation and is the third largest adaptive program in Colorado.
 Ignite is a member of Disabled Sports, USA and the Professional Ski Instructors of America/American Association of Snowboard Instructors.
 (PSIA/AASI)